-Real estate values are based upon estimated sales proceeds or Company's opinion of value.
+Real estate values are based upon purchase price for recent acquisitions, estimated sales proceeds, or Company's opinion of value.
 Such values have been identified for investment and portfolio management purposes only; the Company reserves its right to pursue full remedies for the recovery of its investments and other rights.
-The fair value of real estate investments does not reflect transaction sale costs, which may be incurred upon disposition of the real estate investments.
+The fair value of real estate investments does reflect estimated transaction sale costs, which may be incurred upon disposition of the real estate investments.

-As described above, the estimated fair value of real estate related assets is determined through an appraisal process.
+As described above, the estimated fair value of real estate related assets is determined through various valuation approaches, see Note 3.
 These estimated fair values may vary significantly from the prices at which the real estate investments would sell, since market prices of real estate investments can only be determined by negotiation between a willing buyer and seller.
-Although the estimated fair values represent subjective estimates, management believes these estimated fair values are reasonable approximations of market prices and the aggregate estimated value of investments in real estate is fairly presented at December 31, 2016.
+Although the estimated fair values represent subjective estimates, management believes these estimated fair values are reasonable approximations of market prices and the aggregate estimated value of investments in real estate is fairly presented at December 31, 2017 and 2016.